1marcos6/cs4113fa22-project/README.md

+## TODO
+* Pokemon and Trainers are circularly moving around the map (on a 10x10 board, node can move from 1d idx 9 to 1d idx 10) This shouldn't be possible and is only possible now because of the use of the 1d array format to store the 2d board.

+* Print each trainers Pokedex on game end.

+* Print all move records on game end.

+* Remove trainers on game end.

+* Remove pokemon on game end

 ## Development Schedule

 I plan to use my weekends from now until the due date, 12/01, to complete this project.
 Specifically Saturdays and Sundays.